 Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-IV.C.
-Curriculum Organization and Fellow Experiences
+(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) IV.C.
+Currie culum Organization and Fellow Experiences IV.C.1.

-IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core)

-IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
 (Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
 (Core) IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) IV.C.3.
 Fellows must have a minimum of 12 months of clinical experience.
 (Core) IV.C.4.
-Fellows must manage a diverse pediatric endocrinology patient population (in terms of diagnoses and complexity) both in inpatient and outpatient settings.
-(Core) IV.C.4.a) Fellows must learn through patient care about normal and abnormal hormonal regulation.
-(Core) IV.C.4.b) The interaction of endocrine pathology and psychosocial problems must be addressed.
-(Core) IV.C.5.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric endocrinology faculty.
+Fellows must participate in the management of care for patients with renal and other related disorders in the intensive care unit setting.
+(Detail) IV.C.5.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric nephrology faculty.
 (Core) IV.C.6.
 Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
 (Core) IV.C.7.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric endocrinology.
-(Core) IV.C.7.a) The program must utilize didactic and clinical experience for fellow education.
-(Core) IV.C.7.b) Pediatric endocrinology conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-(Core) IV.C.7.c) Fellow education must include instruction in: IV.C.7.c).(1) basic and fundamental disciplines, as appropriate to pediatric endocrinology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core)
+Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric nephrology.
+(Core)